ddev/ddev/docs/content/developers/building-contributing.md

 Don't forget to select the matching environment while debugging.

+### Examining data on Amplitude.com

+First, local `ddev` binaries have to be built with `AmplitudeAPIKey` set.
+Visit `https://app.amplitude.com/data/ddev/DDEV/sources/production` and select either "Production" or "Development", then click the "Go SDK" line to get the API key.
+Then set `export AmplitudeAPIKey=<key>` and build the binaries with `make`.

+Then run `ddev` commands as usual, and the data will be sent to Amplitude.

+* You can examine data on the local side with `export DDEV_DEBUG=true` but it's awkward.
+However, the actual data is always marked with `AMPLITUDE:` and the `EventType` will be `Command`, `Project`, or `$identify` (User data).
+* To see the data show up on Amplitude, you'll need to `ddev debug instrumentation flush`.
+* To make it easier to find your data, use the "Development" key and set your `instrumentation_user` to a familiar value in `~/.ddev/global_config.yaml`.
+For example, `instrumentation_user: rfay` would make it so you can find the user `rfay`.
+* To inspect data, visit "User Lookup", (`https://app.amplitude.com/analytics/ddev/activity`) and choose the correct source in the upper left ("DDEV Production" or "DDEV Development").
+Then use "Search users" in the upper right to find the user you are studying.
+If you've used an `instrumentation_user` it will be searchable as "User".
+(Advanced->where: "User" = "rfay". for example).
+You'll then have a page devoted to the events of that user.
+* Alternately, visit Data→Sources→Ingestion Debugger for interesting data.

 ## Building

 * You'll want both your fork/branch and the upstream as remotes in Git, so that tags can be determined.
 For example, the upstream Git remote can be `https://github.com/ddev/ddev` and your fork's remote can be `git@github.com:<yourgithubuser>/ddev`.
 Without the upstream, Git may not know about tags that it needs for tests to work.